Gas Fee Limbo: How Low Can You Go Before the Network Ignores You

 At $3,200/ETH that's ~$5.85

-The number that matters when your transaction is stuck: your max fee vs. the current base fee.
-If the base fee climbed above your max fee after you submitted, your transaction literally cannot be included — validators would lose money processing it.
-It sits in the mempool and waits.
+The number that matters when you're stuck: your max fee vs. the current base fee.
+If the base fee climbed above your max fee after you submitted, your transaction literally cannot be included.
+Validators would lose money processing it.
+It doesn't get rejected.
+It doesn't fail.
+It floats.
+It waits.
+It is technically alive and practically invisible.

-You submitted during a quiet period and gas spiked.
-You set 120 Gwei when the base fee was 115.
-Seemed fine.
-Then a popular NFT mint or token launch hit and the base fee jumped to 180.
+You submitted during a quiet moment.
+Gas was sitting at 115 Gwei.
+You set 120.
+Comfortable margin.
+You moved on with your day.
+Then a popular mint launched.
+A token went live.
+Something happened somewhere on the chain and the base fee jumped to 180 Gwei while you weren't looking.
 Your transaction is now unprocessable at its current price.
-It'll sit until activity dies back down — which might be minutes or hours.
+It'll sit until activity dies back down — which might be minutes, which might be hours, which might be tomorrow morning when you open the laptop and realize it's still there.

-You used the default "slow" option without checking.
-MetaMask's slow setting is an estimate for eventual inclusion, not a guarantee.
-In volatile conditions, "slow" can mean very slow.
-Or stuck.
+Or maybe you used the default slow option without checking.
+MetaMask's slow estimate is a guess at eventual inclusion, not a promise.
+In volatile conditions, slow means stuck.

 # Checking your pending transactions via web3.py